-When your muscles contract, become stiff, or spasm involuntarily, it is called spasticity.
+When your muscles contract, become stiff, or spasm involuntarily, it’s called spasticity.
 Spasticity can make it difficult to walk, move, or talk.
 It can be uncomfortable and painful at times.

 Spasticity occurs when the nerve impulses that control muscle movement are interrupted or damaged.
-A variety of conditions can cause this, including spinal cord injury, brain injury, and diseases such as amyotrophic lateral sclerosis (ALS) and multiple sclerosis (MS).
+A variety of conditions can cause this, including:

-According to the National MS Society, spasticity has some benefit for people with very weak legs.
-The rigidity from spasticity can help them to stand or walk, (NMSS, 2012).
+According to the National Multiple Sclerosis Society, spasticity can have some benefit for people with very weak legs.
+The rigidity from spasticity can help them to stand or walk.
 For these people, the goal of treatment should be to relieve pain while maintaining the rigidity needed to function.

 Stretching exercises can help relieve spasticity.
 Your doctor may recommend physical therapy or massage.
-Prescription medications for spasticity include muscle relaxants, sedatives, and nerve blockers.
+Prescription medications for the condition include muscle relaxants, sedatives, and nerve blockers.
 Surgery is used in some cases.

 Episodes of spasticity can range from very mild to debilitating and painful.
-Signs of spasticity include:
+Signs and symptoms of spasticity include:

 - muscle tightness